SouthernMethodistUniversity/intro/README.md

 This repository contains:

-# - Welcome information
+- Welcome information
- # -Any info/readings to be done before DHRI
+- Any info/readings to be done before DHRI

 -----